CarlSimmy/DiscordRoyale/README.md

+**Semi-finished Battle Royale Bot with randomized events to have some simple fun with your Discord friends.**

 ## Setup

-Add your token to the `src/config.json` file
+Add your bot token to `src/config.json`

 ## Running the Bot

 Install dependencies: `npm i`

 Build dist w/ Babel: `npm run build`

 Start bot: `node dist/index.js`

+*When running, check out what you can do by typing !commands*

 ## Customization